anaclumos/extracranial/Research/pages/0704 Binary Search.md

 ### Runtime

-- 542 ms, faster than 6.00% of Python3 online submissions for Binary Search.
+- 542 ms, faster than 6.00% of Python3 online submissions for [[Binary Search]].

 ### Memory Usage

-- 15.5 MB, less than 73.17% of Python3 online submissions for Binary Search.
+- 15.5 MB, less than 73.17% of Python3 online submissions for [[Binary Search]].

 ## Complexity Analysis